Shabbat at The Kitchen

 • Designed by Chen Blume

 We invite you to sponsor our siddur in honor, or memory, of loved ones, friends, and the community.
 Each book will receive a personalized dedication on the inside of the front cover.
-The siddur will be available for pre-sale August 2024.

 We sing rare and beautiful Sephardi and Ashkenazi melodies and prayers, accompanied by two ouds, the best percussionist in the land, not to mention a suite of talented Gen X and Millenials.
 Kitchen-ites, musicians, and clergy from many backgrounds all sit and pray together.
 And this year, we’re taking this tradition and accessibility further than ever with a completely reimagined Kitchen Siddur.